Sex/Life: Development

 On August 19, 2019, it was announced that Netflix had given the production a series order for a first season consisting of eight episodes.
 The series was created by Stacy Rukeyser who was also expected to executive produce alongside J. Miles Dale.
 On September 27, 2021, Netflix renewed the series for a second season.
+On April 7, 2023, it was announced that the series was canceled after two seasons.

 Casting

 On January 30, 2020, it was announced that Sarah Shahi was cast to headline the series.
 On March 5, 2020, it was reported that Mike Vogel, Adam Demos, and Margaret Odette were cast in starring roles.
 On February 28, 2022, Wallis Day, Dylan Bruce, Craig Bierko, Cleo Anthony, and Darius Homayoun joined the cast in recurring roles for the second season.

 Filming

-Principal photography for the series was originally scheduled to begin in Spring 2020, but was later postponed due to the COVID-19 pandemic.
-Filming for the first season began on August 31, 2020 and ended on December 9, 2020 in Mississauga, Ontario, Canada.
-Filming for the second season began on February 7, 2022 and concluded on May 6, 2022 in Toronto, Ontario, Canada.
+Principal photography for the series was originally scheduled to begin in spring 2020, but was later postponed due to the COVID-19 pandemic.
+Filming for the first season began on August 31, 2020, and ended on December 9, 2020, in Mississauga, Ontario, Canada.
+Filming for the second season began on February 7, 2022, and concluded on May 6, 2022, in Toronto, Ontario, Canada.